Rigsby Online: The Authorised Rising Damp web site

 Fred Bassett cartoons for the BBC.
 Ann lists her hobbies as travel, art

 and music.
-She is married to Francis Coleman and is the mother of actress
+She was married to Francis Coleman and is the mother of

 Norman Bird played the Vicar in the TV episode Things That Go Bump In The Night.